-Localize a website with HTMLRewriter · Cloudflare Workers docs
+Localize a website with HTMLRewriter

 The

---site flag indicates to Wrangler that we want to build a Workers Sites project—this means that there will be both a “site” component, the static HTML that we want to serve to the user, and a Workers script.
-Inside the Workers script we can customize the HTML response using
+--site flag tells Wrangler that you want to build a Workers Sites project.
+This means that there will be both a Workers script and a static site component, which includes any HTML and page assets that you want to serve to the user.
+Inside the Worker, you can customize the HTML response using

 HTMLRewriter.